ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/s3-multi-region.md

 ## Install software

+### ClickHouse server nodes
-Refer to the [installation instructions](/docs/en/getting-started/install/) when performing the deployment steps.
-The same instructions are used for ClickHouse Server and ClickHouse Keeper.
+Refer to the [installation instructions](/docs/en/getting-started/install.md/#available-installation-options) when performing the deployment steps on the ClickHouse server nodes and ClickHouse Keeper nodes.

 ### Deploy ClickHouse